How to Create a Cheap Home Recording Studio

 That's a pretty small list right?
 Here are a few more details to get you started.
 (I'm not going into great detail here because you can get virtually unlimited information on the internet.
 Here are three words of advice about the internet though: Be reasonably skeptical.
 There's a lot of misinformation on the internet too.

 Do you really need to buy an audio interface?
-The audio interface is what you need to let the microphone or instrument talk to your computer.
-Before you run out and buy one, you might be able to plug the microphone or instrument into the audio input jack (see below) on your computer (assuming it has one).
-You'll usually need a cheap plug adapter so that you can plug into the smaller input jacks that most computers have.
-But if you're on an extreme budget, why not give it a try before you spend money on an audio interface?
+Probably not if you use your device's built-in microphone.
+But, if you want to use an external microphone or instrument, the audio interface is what may need to let the microphone or instrument talk to your computer.
+However, before you run out and buy one, you might be able to plug the microphone or instrument into the audio input jack (see below) on your computer/tablet/phone.
+You'll usually need a cheap plug adapter so that you can plug into the smaller input jacks that most computers/tablets/phones have.
+But if you're on an extreme budget, why not give the internal microphone a try before you spend money on an audio interface?
 (There are other issues involved here, like audio quality and other things, but if money is an issue, cheap is good, right?)

-But, let's assume (lots of assumptions in this article!) that you need an audio interface.
-The modest audio interface I use is pictured above.
-It cost about $200.00 five years ago.
-There are a lot of different models available, with all kinds of bobs and thistles (I hate writing "bells and whistles").
+If you want to go the professional route, the modest audio interface that I started with is pictured above.
+(I use a much better one now.)
+It cost about $200.00 ten years ago.
+There are a lot of different models available, with all kinds of bobs and thistles.
+(I hate writing "bells and whistles").
 But to start, you just need something relatively simple and cheap.
-It needs just two things: 1) a jack to plug the microphone or instrument cable into, and, 2) a cable to connect the audio interface to the computer.
-The latter is usually a USB cable, but other options are available too.
-Get whatever you know will plug into your computer.
-Almost all computers that have been built in the last decade or so have USB ports, so a USB cable is probably the most common.
+It needs just two things: 1) a jack to plug a microphone or instrument cable into, and, 2) a cable to connect the audio interface to the computer.
+The latter is usually a USB cable.
 As for jack types for instruments and microphones, there are two common ones: 1/4" and XLR.
 Many audio interfaces now use a combination jack that accepts either one (the two black things in the picture above), but make sure that your audio interface can accept the cable you have.
 I'll assume that you know how to connect an audio interface to a computer and get the computer to recognize it.
 (If you don't know how to do this, find someone who does.)

 Microphone or Instrument and Cable